EternityZY/LabPaperShare/Seismic Phase Detection/README.md

+# Seismic Phase Detection
-# For sharing papers on Seismic Phase Detection
+For sharing papers on Seismic Phase Detection